MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Do Adversarially Robust ImageNet Models Transfer Better? [[paper]](https://arxiv.org/abs/2007.08489) [[code]](https://github.com/Microsoft/robust-models-transfer)
+  - Hadi Salman, Andrew Ilyas, Logan Engstrom, Ashish Kapoor, Aleksander Madry.
+  - Digest: In this work, we identify another such aspect: we find that adversarially robust models, while less accurate, often perform better than their standard-trained counterparts when used for transfer learning.
+Specifically, we focus on adversarially robust ImageNet classifiers, and show that they yield improved accuracy on a standard suite of downstream classification tasks.

 - Understanding Adversarial Examples from the Mutual Influence of Images and Perturbations. [[paper]](https://arxiv.org/abs/2007.06189)
   - Chaoning Zhang, Philipp Benz, Tooba Imtiaz, In-So Kweon. *CVPR 2020*
   - Digest: Our results suggest a new perspective towards the relationship between images and universal perturbations: Universal perturbations contain dominant features, and images behave like noise to them.
 We are the first to achieve the challenging task of a targeted universal attack without utilizing original training data.
 Our approach using a proxy dataset achieves comparable performance to the state-of-the-art baselines which utilize the original training dataset.